University of Pikeville

 decoration

-The KEA-Student Program is a professional association for college students preparing to enter the teaching profession.
-Through it’s affiliation with the KEA, KEA-SP provides college students assistance, benefits, professional resources, and the opportunities to learn, not only from each other, but from a network of advisors and professional educators.
+The KEA-Aspiring Educators Student Program is a professional association for college students preparing to enter the teaching profession.
+Through its affiliation with the KEA, KEA-AESP provides college students assistance, benefits, professional resources, and the opportunities to learn, not only from each other, but from a network of advisors and professional educators.

-• Michael King and Theresa Dawahare, Patton College Sponsors
+• Theresa Dawahare and Michael King, Patton College Sponsors

 Pictured above, KEA Student Program members